 Dashers are self-employed.
 It's really up to you how you run your business.
 Sometimes a business model doesn't work in your market.

-But if you're setting your price, deciding the best times to do business, and opening things up to other customers, you might be surprised at how well Doordash can pay.
+But if you're setting your price, deciding the best times to Dash, and opening things up to other customers, you might be surprised at how well Doordash can pay.
 If you want to give Doordash a try, use my referral code and see how it works for you.

 Frequently questions about how much money Doordash pays